 Doctoral students are expected to rotate in three different labs during their first year in residence.
-Exemption from a third rotation may occur if the student has a clearly identified advisor and it is in the best interest of their research progress (e.g., travel for field work).
-Exemptions must consist of a signed agreement (usually in the form of an email) from the advisor and must be approved by the GAC member from the student's home research institute and the director of that institute.
+Exemption from a third rotation may be allowed if (i) the student has already been accepted into a PI's lab and (ii) it is the determination of the student and the PI that the benefits of starting dissertation research one term early (e.g., spring travel for field work) clearly outweigh the educational benefits of an additional rotation.
+Exemptions shall consist of a signed agreement (usually in the form of an email) from the advisor and must be approved by the GAC member from the student's home research institute and the director of that institute.
+The approved agreement must be filed with the Graduate Program Assistant before the end of the student's first year.